telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/listview.md

 slug: htmlhelpers_listview_aspnetcore
 ---

-# ListView Html Helper
+# ListView HtmlHelper

-The ListView Html helper is a server-side wrapper for the [Kendo UI ListView](http://demos.telerik.com/aspnet-mvc/listview/index).
+The ListView HtmlHelper extension is a server-side wrapper for the [Kendo UI ListView](http://demos.telerik.com/aspnet-mvc/listview/index).

 It enables you to display a custom layout of data-bound items.
 It does not provide a default rendering of data-bound items.
 Instead, it relies on templates to define the way a list of items is displayed, including alternating items and items that are in the process of editing.

-For more information, refer to the article on the [ListView HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/listview/overview).
+For more information on the HtmlHelper, refer to the article on the [ListView HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/listview/overview).

 ## Basic Usage